 Canterbery’s blood-alcohol rate was 0.246 percent, which is more than three times the threshold for a drunken-driving charge in Illinois.
 According to an accident reconstruction report, police calculated Canterbery’s 2006 Corvette was traveling 151 mph four seconds before the crash and 91 mph when it hit the rear of Arnold-Zimmer’s Hyundai.
 The wreck happened on Illinois 111 just north of Interstate 55.

 Canterbery had five prior arrests for driving under the influence.
 When given a chance to make a statement in court, he declined.
 Since the crash, he’s been held in the Madison County Jail on $1 million bail.
-He will have to serve at least 85 percent of his sentence, State’s Attorney Bill Mudge said.
+According to the licensed bail bonds services, he will have to serve at least 85 percent of his sentence, State’s Attorney Bill Mudge said.

 “Twenty-eight years in the maximum sentence in this case.
 I am grateful that this came to a speedy conclusion, saving the families further heartache and grief that comes with a trial,” Mudge said.

 Kristi Hosea, a victim-services specialist with Illinois Mothers Against Drunk Driving, attended the hearing Tuesday.

 “MADD’s very pleased to see the maximum sentence come out of Madison County and we hope it sends the message that drunk driving will not be tolerated,” Hosea said.